Video of SPA Faculty, Library and IRB Chair explaining the graduate capstone & thesis

 Typically about 25 pages.

 Early in the program.
 Students are encouraged to attend a Capstone Orientation at least two semesters prior to when you anticipate completing your capstone.
-Students can schedule a meeting with their advisor to begin exploring potential capstone ideas at any point in the program.
+Students can schedule a meeting with their faculty advisor to begin exploring potential capstone ideas at any point in the program.

 This question should be explored with the faculty member who will be teaching the course the semester you plan to take the course.
-You will also need to coordinate with your advisor.
+You will also need to coordinate with your faculty advisor.

 It depends.
 The project needs to be outside the scope of your normal job duties.
 Usually this means that your client agency representative is someone other than your immediate supervisor.
 The clear advantage of using your employer as a client agency is that you are familiar with the agency, and presumably trusted by them.
 The disadvantage is that once you get started, it may be difficult to limit the scope of your project because this may mean saying "no" to your professional colleagues.